scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates, respectively.

-The constraints described in [](#general-cert-req) also apply to voting certificates.
+The constraints described previously also apply to voting certificates.
 There is one exception: A voting certificate is not required to include the `ISD-AS number` attribute in its distinguished name (for more information on this attribute, see [](#isd-as-nr)).

 #### Regular Voting Certificate {#reg-vote}